GoTripod News / Software

-Problem Solving in Software
+Problem solving in software

 Very occasionally, people will start asking me in detail what I do for a living.
 When "I write software" or "I make websites" doesn't satisfy them, I go into a bit more detail about the different aspects of my job.
 One thing that happens quite regularly if I don't go into enough detail, is that I'll tell someone how long it took to write something, or how much it cost, and they'll raise their eyebrows.